stephentab/CPADS-Project/README.md

 Since these transformations are all native to SQL the query can be folded back to the server and will not be run inside Power BI, increasing efficiency.

-## Visualizations
+## Visualization

-Created exploratory visualizations in Power BI to analyze substance use patterns.
+Created exploratory visualizations in Power BI to display trends and pull insights from data.
+Generated an interactive report including slicers and navigatable pages.

-Measures for percentage of indivuduals reporting usage of Alcohol and Cannabis in the past 12 months.
+DAX measures for percentage of indivuduals reporting usage of Alcohol and Cannabis in the past 12 months.

 ```
 Pct_Alcohol 12 Months =